 In January 2012, the Trustees amended the 2002 TDP to include a provision requiring the Trust to determine the Maximum Annual Payment (MAP) amount, which limits the amount of claim payments in any one year based upon its projections of assets and liabilities at the current pro rata percentage.
 Once the claim payments in any one year reach the annual MAP amount, the Trust ceases claim payments and any unpaid claims are carried over to the next year and placed at the front of the FIFO payment queue.
-For 2014, the MAP amount is \$84.2 million and during the first quarter of 2014 the Trust paid approximately \$54.3 million.
+For 2014, the MAP amount is \$84.2 million and for the first six months of 2014 the Trust paid approximately \$63.1 million.

-As of the end of 2013, the Trust has contracted with a third party to prepare an updated claim forecast.
-Once completed, the Trust will review its projected assets and liabilities and determine the appropriate pro rata percentage.
+At the end of 2013, the Trust contracted with a third party to prepare an updated claim forecast.
+Now that it has been completed, the Trust will review its projected assets and liabilities and determine the appropriate pro rata percentage.
 On March 12, 2014, the Trustees suspended making new offers until the claim forecast and analysis is complete.
-No change to the pro rata percentage has been proposed at this time.